vicky089f/Snake_Game_FPGA/README.md

 A: button to move the snake to the left
 S: button to move the snake downward
 D: button to move the snake to the right
-X – becomes 1 when the snake collides with itself
+X: becomes 1 when the snake collides with itself

 Outputs of FSM
 The state itself is the output.